 What should you look for when comparing EAM software solutions?

-Here are a few of the most important factors to consider when comparing EAM software.
+Here are a few of the most important factors to consider when comparing EAM solutions.

 Is it cloud-based software?

-On-premise enterprise asset management software is costly to implement, maintain and update.
-It requires expensive IT hardware and often, a dedicated IT team.
+On-premises enterprise asset management software is costly to implement, maintain, and update.
+It requires expensive IT hardware and a dedicated IT team.
 These solutions are also difficult to scale across an enterprise, as they are bound to a physical location.
 For facilities managers and maintenance professionals on the move, this is more than just inconvenient; it can be crippling to productivity.

 Does it include a mobile app?

-Your team likely spends a lot of time away from the office, so they need a mobile solution that meets them where they are.
+Your team likely spends a lot of time away from the office, so they need a mobile solution that works for them wherever they are.
 Look for EAM software that includes a user-friendly mobile app.

 Does it have the reporting capabilities we need?

 Having the right information is critical when it comes to making smart decisions about asset management.
 However, it’s easy to get overwhelmed by data that’s difficult to interpret.
-It’s even more difficult to present that information to your leadership team if you’re using it to justify new capital investments.
+It’s even more difficult to present that information to your leadership team when trying to justify new capital investments.

 That’s why your organization should look for EAM software that provides robust data in a format that’s easy to understand.
 Look for a solution that can provide insight into the following asset maintenance metrics: